MBA consulting FAQ

 VINCE: As needed, a client may change a face-to-face session to a “distance” session to be conducted over email, phone, or Skype.
 Please kindly inform Vince ahead of time.

-APPLICANT: Can I send Vince materials to read on the day of our counseling session?
+APPLICANT: Can I send Vince materials to read on the day of our session?

-VINCE: Yes, but if you do, please give me 10 minutes to review your materials before calling or visiting me.
+VINCE: Yes, but if you do, please give me 10 minutes to review your materials before calling me.

 Here are the details of my 10-minute rule:

 You are free to send me essays and other application materials to read on the day of our counseling session.
 I have one request, however.

-If you send me something to review on the day of our meeting, please call me or arrive at my office 10 minutes late so that I can check everything and prepare my feedback before we speak.
+If you send me something to review on the day of our meeting, please call me 10 minutes late so that I can check everything and prepare my feedback before we speak.
 For example, if you send me something to read at 13:00 for a 17:00 meeting, please call at 17:10

 Alternatively, if you send your materials by midnight the day before the session, we can start our session at the appointed time.
 For instance, if you send your essays for me to read at 23:50 on Saturday for a 13:00 session on Sunday, you can call me promptly at 13:00.